 Term Description Peak Sound Pressure This function is often confused with the maximum Sound Level.
 Whereas the maximum is the highest sound level, the Peak level is the actual peak level of the pressure wave.
 The reason for this is that the maximum sound level is the RMS level with a time constant (F,S or I) applied, whereas the Peak is the highest point of the pressure wave before any time constant is applied.
 The measurement of Peak sound pressure levels is required by the UK Noise at Work regulations where it is C-weighted.
 In this case, the value would be written as LCPeak = 134dB.
-1:1 Octave Band Filters When detailed information about a complex sound is needed, the frequency range can be split into sections, or frequency bands.
+1:1 &1:3 Octave Band Filters When detailed information about a complex sound is needed, the frequency range can be split into sections, or frequency bands.
 A sound level meter may provide 1:1 (or single) octave band filters or 1:3 (or third) octave band filters.
 An Octave is a frequency band where the highest frequency is twice the lowest frequency.
 For example, an octave filter with a centre frequency of 1kHz has a lower frequency of 707Hz and an upper frequency of 1.414kHz.
+A Third Octave Band is 1/3 the width of an Octave Band.
+An instrument with 1:1 octave band filters, such as the Optimus CR:162C, would typically provide 10 bands from 31.5Hz to 16kHz.
+An instrument with 1:3 octave band filters, such as the Optimus CR:171B, would typically provide 33 bands from 12.5Hz to 20kHz although some additional bands such as 6.3Hz, 8Hz and 10Hz may also be available.

-Optimus Sound Level Meter Instrument Views
+Instrument Views

-The Optimus Sound Level Meters provide a range of Views or Screens that show the measurement information.
+The Optimus Sound Level Leters and Trojan Noise Nuisance Recorders provide a range of Views or Screens that show the measurement information.
 This section describes what each of these screens shows.

-Some screens are only available on certain versions of the instruments.
+Some screens, such as the 1:3 octave band view and the Ln view, are only available on certain instruments such as the Optimus Green instruments.
 The General View on the Optimus instruments shows the capabilities of that specific instrument.